Italians in Nelson - a memorial trail

 Frank and Rosa (formerly Gargiulo) Monopoli (10)

 Frank Monopoli was one of a family of ten children born in Sorrento in the Bay of Naples.
-He first came to Nelson a few years before his brother Bill came in 1913, but returned to Italy for the duration of World War I with his wife and family.
-When Frank and Rosa returned they settled in Grove St. Sadly, besides losing their eldest son Joseph aged 24, Frank and Rosa also lost their second son Mariano aged only 28yrs.
-He was taken prisoner of war in World War Two, and died towards the end of the war.
-Of the several New Zealand born Italians from Nelson, who fought for New Zealand in WW2, all returned except Mariano Monopoli.
+He first came to Nelson a few years before his brother Bill arrived in 1913, but returned to Italy for the duration of World War I with his wife and family.
+When Frank and Rosa returned they settled in Grove St..
+Sadly, besides losing their eldest son Joseph aged 24, Frank and Rosa also lost their second son Mariano aged only 28yrs.
+He was taken prisoner of war in World War II, and died towards the end of the war.
+Of the several New Zealand-born Italians from Nelson, who fought for New Zealand in WWII, all returned except Mariano Monopoli.

 Frank's brother Bill Monopoli served his community well.
 There were so many Italians in Nelson that the Italian Government appointed Guilliamo (Bill) Monopoli as the Nelson Italian Consul in 1961.
 He carried out his official duties from his property at 353 Trafalgar Square for over 20 years.